jrusnakli/mobile_test_orchestrator/README.md

 Currently, if any breakpoints are set it causes problems in IntelliJ as under the hoods in places asyncio/subprocess uses multiprocessing module and fake KeyboardInterrupts get generate/picked up :-(.  pytest staright-up works though.
-If you turn off all breakpoints, then you can at least get orferly output in PyChram/IntelliJ
+If you turn off all breakpoints, then you can at least get orderly output in PyChram/IntelliJ